solaoi/tuna-mayonnaise/README.md

 ### Save your flow on Edit-Tool

-right-click shows you context menu.

-you should choose save option!
+right-click shows you context menu, then you should choose save option!

+you get configuration file(tuna-mayonnaise.json) on current dir.

+this file is all to manage this tool.

 ### Run API with Tool-Data